 Whatever your level of riding the combination of these wonderful horses and the high quality of instruction available is sure to develop your dressage skills.

-The centre has beautiful pure-bred and part-bred Lusitano horses mainly geldings with some stallions.
-Dressage saddles with double bridles are used but some horses are ridden in snaffle bridles with one set of reins.
+The centre has beautiful pure-bred and part-bred Lusitano horses mainly geldings with some mares and stallions.
+Dressage saddles with double bridles are used, but some horses are ridden in snaffle bridles.

 It is also possible that additional instructors may be hired if there is a full group or to cover holidays of the main instructors.
 It is not possible to request or guarantee a particular instructor.

 The equestrian centre is self contained; a short walk takes you from your room to the stables to the indoor arena and the dining room which overlooks it.